Summer Student Policy 2014

 Students enrolled at the College may be employed under the College Work Study Program, or under the College's "regular" payroll program, processed by the Business Affairs Office.
 The College Work Study Program is only available during the Fall and Spring Semesters.
 Student employment policies are available for review at www.siena.edu/policymanual.

-Summer housing dates will be Sunday, May 26h through Saturday, August 3rd.
+Summer housing dates will be Sunday, May 25h through Saturday, August 2nd.
 Students must arrange their internships, employment, or research to correspond within these dates.
-Additionally, students who are registered for a Summer Session I class will be permitted to move into summer housing the day before that class begins.
+Additionally, students who are registered for a Summer Session I or III class will be permitted to move into summer housing the day before that class begins (earliest; Sunday, May 18th).
 Students are not required to live on campus during the summer.

 1. Employed 35 hours on campus, verified by the appropriate college office.